 Our all-female 13-day Young Women’s Adventure Program is aimed at instilling confidence and leadership skills in the next generation of female adventurers!
-This unique summer camp for girls, led by our top female guides, will focus on showing young women their true potential in both an outdoor setting and in their day-to-day lives while teaching the practical skills of backpacking and outdoor safety.
+This unique summer camp for girls ages 14-18, led by our top female guides, will focus on showing young women their true potential in both an outdoor setting and in their day-to-day lives while teaching the practical skills of backpacking and outdoor safety.

 A recent article in the Atlantic titled “The Confidence Gap” discusses particular challenges young women face in society, namely a startling lack of confidence compared to their male counterparts.
 As Richard Petty, a psychology professor at Ohio State University notes, “Confidence is not, as we once believed, just feeling good about yourself… Confidence is the stuff that turns thoughts into actions.”